Support for Teaching Assistants and New Lecturers

 The Economics Network can offer you subject-specific information and support to complement the information, support and development opportunities available to you via your local Staff/Educational Development unit.
 Our support is free of charge.

 Have you been to one of our training workshops?
-Get access to related resources and the forum with your event code.
+You may be able to access resources in our Moodle.

 The Higher Education system in the UK